bedadala92/New-Portfolio/_posts/2014-04-30-law-over_life.md

 1.30 PM

 After about 30 minutes of paperwork they said I'm not qualified to donate blood since I'm not in the US for at least 3 years.
 I'm neither disappointed nor pissed at the policy but just curious.
 I know the policy is drafted by people who have years of experience in these things but is this effective?
 I come from India, where need precedes policy.
 During the very early days of my time in America, my roommate met with an accident.
 His shoulder got dislocated while he was swimming.
 The time it took for the ambulance to arrive was a fraction of the time it took for him to see the doctor after we arrived at the hospital.
 Because, paperwork.
-This would have been the opposite in India.
+Is there a problem here?

-Which is better? as this blog gets older, I hope to find answers.
+As this blog gets older, I hope to find answers.